megseekosh/Meas_Quechua_coartic/README.md

 # Meas_coartic
-Measure and analyze child and adult coarticulatory patterns temporally and spectrally via mel frequency spectra
+Measure and analyze child and adult coarticulatory patterns via mel frequency spectra

+Option to measure spectrally (spectral distance) or temporally (more dynamic)